-OHSAS 18001 is the recognised standard for best practice occupational health & safety management.
-It is due to be replaced by a new international standard – ISO 45001 Occupational Health and Safety – to bring it in line with other ISO standards.
+OHSAS 18001 is currently the recognised standard for best practice occupational health & safety management.
+It is due to be replaced by a new international standard – ISO 45001 Occupational Health and Safety.

 Being certified to OHSAS 18001 ensures your organisation:

 - Is taking proactive steps to comply with appropriate legislation and best practice

 - Remains up-to date with legislative changes

 - Becomes a safer place to work

 - May realise substantial savings from lost productivity and litigation from prevented incidents and accidents

 - Satisfies core requirements of SSIP when registering as a member of SSIP with ISOQAR; and will act as ‘deemed to satisfy’ for other industry schemes.